Isaac Paredes Player Props: Rays vs. White Sox

 Isaac Paredes At The Plate

-- Paredes has driven in a run in six games this year (35.3%), including two games with multiple runs batted in.
+- In six games this year (33.3%), Paredes has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.